campugnatus/stripe-shop/README.md

 * docker v20.10.17, docker-compose v2.6.0

+Copy the environment file and customize it to your needs

+	cp example.env dev.env
+	cp example.env prod.env

 The entry point is ./make.sh

 	./make.sh dev		to run in dev mode with hot reloading